255kb/stack-on-a-budget/pages/mobile-analytics.md

 * *Free tier*: Unlimited [integrations](https://segment.com/integrations), 1 [source](https://segment.com/sources), 1 [warehouse](https://segment.com/warehouses), 1,000 MTU (monthly tracked user)/month, 1 user,
 * *Pros*: Success engineering team is incredibly helpful around implementation and tool recommendation/consultation.
 Segment also supports web and mobile, as well as libraries in all of the popular languages.
 You have access to your raw data from day 1 to prevent vendor lock in.
 * *Limitations*: data replay (replaying your data into a new tool)

+## Visual Studio Mobile Center

+* *Free tier*: free during preview.
+* *Pros*: it provides a dashboard with metrics about active users, sessions, top devices, countries, languages and versions.
+It also allows to track the user’s interaction with the app by tracking events, as well as seeing the incoming logs in real-time.
+* *Limitations*: unlimited reporting of up to 200 events with 5 properties max. per event.
+Retention is 90 days.